Alvin Schwartz (children's author): Life and career

-Schwartz was born in life the son of Gussie and Harry Schwartz, a taxi driver.
-After a stint in the navy, Schwartz became interested in writing.
+Schwartz was born the son of Gussie and Harry Schwartz, a taxi driver.
+After a stint in the Navy, Schwartz became interested in writing.
 He received his bachelor's degree from Colby College and a master's degree in journalism from Northwestern University.
 He reported for The Binghamton Press from 1951 to 1955.
 During his professional writing career his work had been published by a variety of firms, including Lippincott, Bantam Books, Farrar Straus, and HarperCollins.

 A series of his books on folklore for children were illustrated by Glen Rounds and each featured a type of folklore: the first, A Twister of Twists, a Tangler of Tongues, was published in 1972.
 Others in this series included Tomfoolery, which featured wordplay; Witcracks which was about smart-aleck riddles and jokes; and Cross Your Fingers, Spit in Your Hat, about superstitions.

-He is best known for the Scary Stories to Tell in the Dark series, which featured gruesome, nightmarish illustrations by Stephen Gammell.
-The series was America's most frequently challenged book (or book series) for library inclusion of 1990-1999.
+He is best known for the Scary Stories to Tell in the Dark series, a series best recognized for its gruesome, nightmarish illustrations by Stephen Gammell.
+The series was America's most frequently challenged book series for library inclusion during the 1980s and 1990s.

 Some of his other books, such as When I Grew Up Long Ago, were aimed at an older audience, and presented glimpses of life in the United States during the late 19th century and the early 20th century.

-Schwartz died of lymphoma in Princeton, New Jersey on March 14, 1992, six weeks before his 65th birthday.
+Schwartz died of lymphoma in Princeton, New Jersey, on March 14, 1992, at age 64.
 Schwartz was survived by his wife and four children.